Agustín Heredia

-Agustín Heredia (born 16 June 1997) is an Argentine professional footballer who plays as a centre-back for Cerro Largo on loan from Boca Juniors in the Argentine Primera División.
+Gastón Agustín Heredia (born 16 June 1997) is an Argentine professional footballer who plays as a centre-back for Chilean club Cobreloa on loan from Boca Juniors..

 Club career

 Heredia begun playing football at the age of 8 with his local club Quilmes de Villa Allende, where he played as a striker.
 He moved to the youth academy of Club Deportivo Atalaya and after spending 5 years there, transferred to Boca Juniors in 2015.

 Heredia made his professional debut for Boca Juniors in a 3-2 Torneos de Verano loss to Godoy Cruz on 15 January 2018.
 He debuted in the Copa Libertadores in a 0–0 tie against Alianza Lima on 1 March 2018.
 Heredia made his Argentine Primera División for Boca Juniors in a 2–0 loss to Argentinos Juniors on 18 March 2018.

+In March 2025, Heredia moved to Chile and joined on loan to Cobreloa.

 International career

 Heredia was called up to the Argentina U20s for a training camp in October 2016.